eiffel-community/eiffel-intelligence-frontend/wiki/markdown/test-rules.md

 # Test Rules User Guide

-<p>Clicking on the Test Rules element in the navigator window opens an interface in the work window and interacts with the /rules/rule-check end point of Eiffel Intelligence.
-This interface can be used to test rules on events.</p>
+Clicking on the Test Rules element in the navigator window opens an interface in the work window and interacts with the `/rules/rule-check` end point of Eiffel Intelligence.
+This interface can be used to test rules on events.

-<h2>“Test Rules” Graphical User Interface</h2>
+## “Test Rules” Graphical User Interface ##

-<p>The graphical user interface for testing rules consists of two panes.
-Left pane is intended to add the rules and right pane is intended for adding the Eiffel events.</p>
+The graphical user interface for testing rules consists of two panes.
+Left pane is intended to add the rules and right pane is intended for adding the Eiffel events.

 <img src="images/GUI_TestRules.png" />

-<h3>Add</h3>
+### Add ###

-<p>Add buttons are for adding new rules/events.
+Add buttons are for adding new rules/events.
 When you click on one of them, a new text area will show up.
 Then you can write or paste rule/event into it.
 There can be only one JSON object per text area.
-This means that it is not allowed to have more than one rule/event per text area.</p>
+This means that it is not allowed to have more than one rule/event per text area.

-<h3>Load From File</h3>
+### Load From File ###

-<p>Load buttons are for loading rules/events from external files.
-The file content should be formatted as JSON objects in a JSON list, ex. [{Object1}, {Object2}].
+Load buttons are for loading rules/events from external files.
+The file content should be formatted as JSON objects in a JSON list, ex.
+`[{Object1}, {Object2}]`.
 After clicking on the button, it is possible to choose between replacing and appending to already written rules/events.
-A pop-up window with those two options shows up.</p>
+A pop-up window with those two options shows up.

 <img src="images/GUI_TestRules_Replace_Append.png" />

-<p>After that, you need to choose from which file you want to load rules/events.</p>
+After that, you need to choose from which file you want to load rules/events.

 <img src="images/GUI_TestRules_Browse_File.png" />

-<p>When the file has been chosen, rules or events are loaded into text areas.
-In this example events template was loaded and the result can be seen on the image below.</p>
+When the file has been chosen, rules or events are loaded into text areas.
+In this example events template was loaded and the result can be seen on the image below.

 <img src="images/GUI_TestRules_Events.png" />

-<h3>Download</h3>
+### Download ###

-<p>Download buttons are for downloading edited rules/events.
-This enables to edit rules/events locally and then upload them using above mentioned “Load From File” buttons.</p>
+Download buttons are for downloading edited rules/events.
+This enables to edit rules/events locally and then upload them using above mentioned “Load From File” buttons.

-<h3>Get Template</h3>
+### Get Template ###

-<p>By clicking on "Get Template" buttons you will download rules respective events template.
-Rule´s template contains 3 rules and event´s template contains 3 events.</p>
+By clicking on "Get Template" buttons you will download rules respective events template.
+Rule´s template contains 3 rules and event´s template contains 3 events.

-Rules Template
+**Rules Template**

     [
       {